wsmoak/oauth2_example/README.md

 To start the application:

 1. Register a new application on [GitHub](https://github.com/settings/applications/new)
+    - Enter http://lvh.me:4000/auth/callback for the Authorization callback URL
 2. Set `CLIENT_ID` and `CLIENT_SECRET` environment variables
-3. Install dependencies with `mix deps.get`
+3. Install Elixir dependencies with `mix deps.get`
+4. Install NodeJS dependencies with `npm install`
-4. Start Phoenix router with `mix phoenix.server`
+5. Start Phoenix router with `mix phoenix.server`

 Now you can visit `lvh.me:4000` from your browser and click "Sign in with GitHub".